StrangeData-v/First-Data-Analysis-Process/README.md

    In the [dig_51job.py](https://github.com/StrangeData-v/First-Data-Analysis-Process/blob/master/dig_51job.py) , we have definded some functions to finish every steps.
 The function __getiplist__ is used to get a proxy ip list from [www.xicidaili.com](https://www.xicidaili.com/) which is a web site provided free proxy ip address.
 But there are a lots of temparery ip whose valid time span is just 1 minutes so that can't finish our digging task.
 So our function set a filter model to filter this useless site.
 Other function is used for getting data from 51jobs.
 The sepcific digging process contains two important parts which we have mentioned just now.
 They are getting url list and getting each jobs demand from url list.

   After anlysing the site data structrue, we can get ready to write a script using Python.
 Python is a perfect programing language for those who are newer for IT world.
 Its sytanx maybe the same as the orders we using at the usually life.
-So this language is so suitable for new comer.
-And after a months studing, I get started tp operate this project.And also, as my first spider script, 'little spider' maybe seems very terrible and uncorrect complex.
+So this language is so suitable for a newer.
+And after a month's studing, I get started tp operate this project.
+And also, as my first spider script, 'little spider' maybe seems very terrible and uncorrect complex.
 But fortunately, we finally successed!
 Ok return our process, next is runing the script files named **__dig_51job.py__**.

 ```
 final_dict = {}